What does K’esugi mean?

 Why was the race moved up to June?

 On Sept.
 12, 2015, the race featured hypothermia-inducing conditions (rain and sub-40-degree temperatures).
-I took over in 2016 and moved the date to August 21; the weather was inclement but not quite hypothermia-inducing (high 40s and rain).
-In hopes of better weather, and wanting to get ahead of most other long Alaska running races, I moved it to June 24 this year.
-The Denali State Park ranger told me July was not an option because the park is too busy then.
+I became race director in 2016 and moved the date to August 21; the weather was inclement but not quite hypothermia-inducing (high 40s and rain).
+In hopes of better weather, and wanting to get ahead of most other long Alaska running races, I moved it to late-June in 2017.
+Holding the race in July is not an option because Denali State Park is too busy then.

 Do I have to bring the mandatory gear if it’s sunny and 70 degrees at the start?